|JS Bach||Cello Suite No. 3|

 |Ulibambe (hold the sun)|

-Please note, this page is for tickets to watch a live stream of the event in Hall Two online.
-Ticket holders will be able to watch the performance for 7 days after broadcast.
+Please note, this page is for tickets to watch the live stream recording of the event that took place on Saturday 19 September.
+Ticket holders will be able to watch the performance until midnight on Saturday 26 September.

 Charismatic South African cellist, composer and vocalist Abel Selaocoe, shares music from his new album in this special opening weekend recital.